ericyu423/CodePatternReference/ObjectiveC/LearningNotes.md

 	if someone else let go, it will get destroyed.

 # side note (swift owned -  sort of like weak) NON OPTIONAL
-	owned always have a value (not optional)
+	unowned always have a value (not optional)

 	two classes where one can not exist without another.